-Core Religion, Philosophy and Ethics (RPE) is a compulsory subject followed by all students.
-Students will follow a course of study which fulfils the legal requirements of the NYCC Agreed Syllabus for Religious Education.
-Through the study of Core RPE students will explore their own beliefs, values and traditions and those of others in a meaningful and engaging way.
-It will encourage students to share their experiences of living in multi-cultural Britain with sensitivity and respect towards people of all faiths and people of none.
-The course allows students to consider the impact of people's beliefs on their own actions and ways of life.
+Core Religion, Philosophy and Ethics (RPE) is a compulsory subject followed by all pupils.
+Pupils will follow a course of study which fulfils the legal requirements of the NYCC Agreed Syllabus for Religious Education.
+Through the study of Core RPE pupils will explore their own beliefs, values and traditions and those of others in a meaningful and engaging way.
+It will encourage pupils to share their experiences of living in multicultural Britain with sensitivity and respect towards people of all faiths and people of none.
+The course allows pupils to consider the impact of people's beliefs on their own actions and ways of life.

-The course is split into two topic areas:
+The course is split into two topic areas: Buddhism (beliefs and teachings)

-Buddhism (beliefs, teachings and practices)